digital-services-act/transparency-database/resources/markdown/api-documentation.md

 Once verified your account will then be link to your platform and you will have the ability to generate an API token.

-If you have other inquiries and/or matters to discuss then please email the following:
+If you have other inquiries to discuss then please email the following:

 <pre>
     CNECT-DIGITAL-SERVICES&#64;ec.europa.eu